zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 ## *But...
 But...
 But...*

+Another option is to mixin a role.
-The `but` infix operators creates a copy of an object and mixes in a given role:
+The `but` infix operator creates a copy of an object and does just that:

     my $x = 42 but role { method even { self %% 2 } };
     say $x.even;